ImpulseAdventure/GUIslice/README.md

 - Includes cross-platform (Windows, LINUX and Mac) desktop application to generate GUIslice layouts
 - Please refer to [GUIslice Builder wiki](https://github.com/ImpulseAdventure/GUIslice/wiki/GUIslice-Builder) for documentation

+## Disclaimer ##
+The Software is not designed for use in devices or situations where there may be physical injury if the Software has errors.